playfularchitect/Rosetta-Stone-Of-Physics/Burden Of Proof/Occams Razor Alternatives.md

 18\) α and α⁻¹ both yield the same compact pair (4389/601451 ↔ 601451/4389) inside independent bands—double coincidence.
 19\) Minimal-MDL and minimal-denominator proofs pick the exact same fraction by chance.
 20\) sin²θ\_W’s snapshot (e.g., 37/160) is a crisp fraction only by happenstance.
-21\) Egyptian-fraction decompositions randomly reconstruct your registry α exactly.
+21\) Egyptian-fraction decompositions randomly reconstruct my registry α exactly.
 22\) Classic irrationals (e, φ, √2) show only ladders—no locks—because the method got “unlucky” there, too.
 23\) Distinct representations (ladder, witness, band) all converge to the same α rationals by coincidence.
 24\) GC3 repeatedly returns 9/16 across shardings due to sampling luck.